Last updated February 2024

 Making a complaint

-People who believe they have been discriminated against can make a complaint to the Anti-Discrimination Commission Queensland (ADCQ) or the Australian Human Rights Commission (AHRC).
-These organisations can help people to decide whether it is better to make a complaint under the federal or the state anti-discrimination laws.
+People who believe they have been discriminated against can make a complaint to the Queensland Human Rights Commission (QHRC) or the Australian Human Rights Commission (AHRC).
+Complaints for breaches of the Human Rights Act 2019 (Qld) (Human Rights Act) can also be made to the QHRC.

 Process of making a complaint